hyoo-ru/template/readme.md

 # Template Repo

-Template repo to fast make new $hyoo apps.
+Template repo to start the new $hyoo apps quickly.

 ## After Make